harta55/EnTAP/docs/source/basic_usage.rst

 If any failures were seen during the above executions, be sure to go through each stage of installation and configuration to be sure everything was configured correctly before continuing!

-.. _run-label:
+.. _exe-label:

-Run
+Execution
 -------------
-The run stage of *EnTAP* is the main annotation pipeline.
-After configuration is ran at least once, this can be ran continually without requiring configuration to be ran again (unless more databases will be configured).
+The Execution stage of EnTAP is the main annotation pipeline.
+After Configuration is run at least once, this can be run continually without requiring Configuration to be ran again (unless more databases will be configured).

-The following stages will be ran:
+The following stages will be run:

 #. :ref:`Expression Filtering<exp-label>` (optional)
 #. :ref:`Frame Selection<frame-label>` (optional)